BAIYANGXIANG/cleanDataProject/CodeBook.md

 content: 1,2,3,4,5,6,7,8,9,10,11,12,13,14,15,16,17...30

-Instruction: all 30 people who took part in the experiment
+Explaination: all 30 people who take part in the experiment

 * Activity